-Personalized support available to FCC students includes Career & Transfer Services, Adult Services, Multicultural Student Services, and Services for Students with Disabilities, as well as Veteran and Military Services.
+Personalized support available to FCC students includes Career & Transfer Services, Adult Services, Multicultural Student Services, and Disability Access Services (DAS), as well as Veteran and Military Services.
 Additional student support is offered through Counseling & Advising and Financial Aid while academic learning facilities include the Library Learning Commons, Testing Center, STEM Learning Center and multiple computer lab facilities.

 Nearly $10 billion is pumped into Maryland’s economy every year by our 16 community colleges.
 (Equivalent to employment of 150,000 people)

 Frederick Community College and its students added $348 million in income to the Frederick County economy, approximately equal to 3.0% of the county’s total gross regional product.

 By 2020, 69% of Maryland’s jobs will require a postsecondary education.
 Community colleges are the largest single workforce trainer in Maryland.

 In the 2017-2018 academic year, 1,112 students earned 1,167 degrees or academic certificates at Frederick Community College.

 Due to Maryland’s community college students and their completion, Maryland will see avoided social costs amounting to $494 million annually, equal to the sum of avoided costs related to health, crime, and unemployment.

 For every dollar society invests in an education at Frederick Community College, an average of $7.00 in benefits will accrue to Maryland over the course of the students’ careers.